alyssadata/AI_Continuity_of_Return_Public/05_boundary-preservation.md

 Extraction is not understanding.

+Unauthorized derivative use is non-canon.

 ---

 ## Implementation and Origin Boundary

 Implementation is not origin.

-A person, team, model, or institution may implement part of a framework.
+A person, team, model, or institution may implement part of a framework only within authorized terms.

-That does not make the implementer the origin of the framework.
+Implementation does not transfer source-position.

-A product may use a structure.
+A product may use a structure only if authorized.

-A platform may host a version.
+A platform may host a version only if authorized.

-A developer may build an interface.
+A developer may build an interface only if authorized.

-A company may apply a protocol.
+A company may apply a protocol only if authorized.

-None of these actions transfer source-position.
+Unauthorized implementation does not become canon because it exists.

+Unauthorized implementation does not become legitimate because it works.

+Unauthorized implementation does not become source because it is useful.

 Implementation can be staffed.